jgraving/behavelet/README.md

 Quick Start
 ------------
-Here is an example of how to use behavelet with a randomly generated dataset on the CPU:
+Here is an example of how to use behavelet on the CPU with a randomly generated dataset:
 ```python
 from behavelet import wavelet_transform
 import numpy as np